 Brownstown Then and Now

-• 3 min read
+- 4 min read

-One of the Historic Black communities of Montgomery, MD
+Historic Black communities of Montgomery County, MD

 On the right side (of Black Rock Rd.) it was all Black because it was the Campbells, the Browns…it was all Black on that side…all the way from 118.
-It used to be called Germantown Road....Brownstown actually started just below Riffle Ford Road, because the first person below Riffle Ford Road was a lady named Eliza Jackson. ~ Jerry Green, Brownstown resident and Pine Top descendent
+It used to be called Germantown Road....Brownstown actually started just below Riffle Ford Road, because the first person below Riffle Ford Road was a lady named Eliza Jackson. ~ Jerry Green, Brownstown resident and Pine Top descendant

-William Brown property, 1879 Hoskinson Map.
+William Brown property, 1879 Hoskinson Atlas.

 In the late 1800s, some of the families here worked as farm laborers and at the Black Rock Grist and Saw Mill, which had opened in 1815.
 Some may have worked on the railroad.
 There was also a dairy farm: